val-town/val-town-docs/src/content/docs/examples/web-scraping.md

 ---

-You can use vals to web scrape websites.
+You can use vals to scrape websites.

 Either by fetching HTML and using a parsing library, or by making an API call to an external service that runs a headless browser for you.